What is a Torch?

 Completed Productions: A completed production is ready for distribution and will not undergo changes prior to distribution.
 The viewer will be informed that what they see is what the final production will be.
 If a filmmaker has a completed production ready for distribution, they may submit the entire production or a selection of scenes from the final production as their Torch.

 Example: His Only Son submitted their full film for review by the Angel Guild.

 Prototypes: A prototype is a concept piece that shows what the final production will look and feel like, as well as demonstrate the filmmakers’ ability to produce high-quality work.
 Short films and concept scenes are examples of prototypes.

-Animatics: An animatic is a collection of storyboard illustrations in succession with voice acting or a soundtrack added.
+Animatics: An animatic is a collection of storyboard illustrations in succession with voice acting or dubbing.
 Animatics are only accepted as Torches for productions that are meant to be animations.
 Live action productions must produce a prototype or completed production as defined above.

 A Torch must be at least five minutes long to receive consideration for the Angel Guild.
 Although there is currently no maximum time limit for a Torch, we strongly advise that Torches be kept under 20 minutes.

 💡 Torches around 10 minutes have historically performed the best.